 That’s the most spectacular and the most magnificent sightseeing of Segovia – Alcazar castle.
 It’s not actually correct to call it “Alcazar castle”, because in Arabic “Al Qasr” means the Castle/the Palace.
 Obviously, the name is a heritage from the Moorish past of Spain.
 Built in XII century, this extremely well preserved castle became home for all the Spanish Royalties.
 It was the preferred place to live in for the most popular queen of Spain – Isabella I. Maybe even the explorer Christopher Columbus has climbed those stairs, while meeting the Queen in the end of 15th century, getting his official instructions for conquering the West Indies on behalf of the Spanish crown.

 Alcazar is awesome.
 I have no other word for this exclusive Medieval piece of the Spanish history.
 All inside, from the authentically decorated bedrooms, through the full of iron knights and original archaic weapons saloons, to the luxurious throne hall is outstandingly captivating.
 By the way, the entrance ticket is just 4 euro, quite affordable for the visitor.
-And on the left side of the entrance could be found lots of brochures in at least six different languages, so the tourists are well provided.
-I heard there is another Alcazar in Seville, also spectacular, but I’ve never been there.
+And on the left side of the entrance could be found some brochures in at least six different languages, so the tourists are well provided.
+I heard there is another Alcazar in the city of Seville, also spectacular, but I’ve never been there.

 The Tower of Alcazar

 The stairs are narrow and steep.
 It’s difficult to pass the other visitors, who go down, while you are climbing up.
 And there are two tricky interstellars, which make you think you are almost there, you made it, but then comes a new ladder to climb.
-Keep going, it’s worth.
-And when you are at the top, it doesn’t matter how you did reach it, by feet or crawling on knees and elbows.
-The way back is much easier and what you will find on the top, deserves the efforts.
+Keep going, it’s worth it.
+And when you reach the top, it doesn’t matter how you got on there, on foot or crawling on knees and elbows.
+The way back is much easier.
+What you will find on the top, deserves the efforts.

 Breathtaking 360 degree panorama

-It doesn’t matter how hard it looks to climb the Tower’s stairs, just do it.
+I know it looks hard to climb the Tower’s stairs, but just do it.
 I promise, the Top of Alcazar Tower offers breathtaking view with 360 degree panorama.
 The view to the city of Segovia is amazing.
 You can see the nearby mountains from birds eye, to enjoy the otherwise scary snapshot of the deep ditch, surrounding the whole castle(protection from potential intruders).